practicalmeteor/meteor-mcli/README.md

 ## How it works

-Since in local development mode, meteor cannot accept command line arguments, the mcli tool creates or extends your meteor settings file and adds the specified command line to Meteor.settings.commandLine.
+Since in local development mode, meteor cannot accept command line arguments, the mcli tool creates or extends your meteor settings file and adds the specified command line arguments as an array to Meteor.settings.argv.
 The practicalmeteor:cli package will read the command line from this setting, if it exists, or the normal way (with some meteor specific manipulation) from process.argv in a meteor build.

 ## Changelog